Supplier Code of Conduct

 Workers must have the right to join or form trade unions of their own choosing, and to bargain collectively.

-Where the right to freedom of association and collective bargaining is restricted by law, suppliers must allow the development of parallel means for independent and free association and collective bargaining.
+Where the right to freedom of association and collective bargaining is restricted by law, you must allow the development of parallel means for independent and free association and collective bargaining.

 Working conditions

-Our suppliers must provide a safe and hygienic working environment, bearing in mind their knowledge of the industry and of any specific hazards.
-They must ensure the structural safety of all facilities used within their supply chain and take adequate steps to prevent accidents and injury to health arising out of or in connection with work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.
+You must provide a safe and hygienic working environment, bearing in mind your knowledge of the industry and of any specific hazards.
+You must ensure the structural safety of all facilities used within your supply chain and take adequate steps to prevent accidents and injury to health arising out of or in connection with work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.

 Working hours